Snaacky/thewiki/docs/advanced/naming.md

     !!!warning
     This should generally be skipped to avoid creating file paths larger than 256 characters, which may cause problems with various programs
     !!!

+    !!!info
+    For specials, it is recommended to include an episode title if it is possible !!!

 ![#a6da95](https://placehold.co/14x14/a6da95/a6da95.png) Version number [!badge variant="warning" text="Conditional"]